ck546/academic-sitefinal/content/authors/admin/_index.md

   - Researchers
 highlight_name: false
 ---
 Welcome to my homepage!
 I am a postdoctoral researcher in the Department of Philosophy and Religious Studies at Utrecht University in The Netherlands.
 I specialize in political theory and comparative development studies.
-I recently received the [Helen Potter Award](https://socialeconomics.org/awards-grants/hellen-potter-award/) from the Association for Social Economics (ASE) for the best article published in the *Review of Social Economy* and the[ Best Student Paper Award](https://aoir.org/awards/student-paper/) from the Association of Internet Researchers (AoIR).

 My doctoral dissertation examined social justice and the firm, particularly in relation to injustices in the workplace, and undertook careful consideration of alternative organizational arrangements that might constitute a more egalitarian workplace.
 It integrated and synthesized different strands of empirical and normative research to show why the issue of workplace control is a conceptually coherent and important area for research in democratic theory.
 My current research in the ERC project examines political theories of the corporation, with a special focus on the legitimacy and appropriate regulation of corporate power.